kubeflow/website/content/blog/announcing_kubeflow_0.3.md

 We've added numerous examples to illustrate the growing number of ways in which you can leverage Kubeflow.

-* The xgboost [example](https://github.com/kubeflow/examples/tree/master/xgboost_ames_housing) illustrates how to use non-DL frameworks with Kubeflow
+* The XGBoost [example](https://github.com/kubeflow/examples/tree/master/xgboost_ames_housing) illustrates how to use non-DL frameworks with Kubeflow
 * The object detection [example-](https://github.com/kubeflow/examples/commits/master/object_detection) illustrates how to leverage GPUs for online and batch inference.
 *   The financial time series prediction example illustrates how to leverage Kubeflow for time series analysis ([blog](https://blog.ml6.eu/using-kubeflow-for-analyzing-financial-time-series-part-i-18580ef5df0b), [code](https://github.com/kubeflow/examples/tree/master/financial_time_series)).